 Curtain wall systems are best suited for buildings, considering technical, functional and visual aspects, says Rajan Govind, Director, BES Consultants.
 He adds that a well resolved design (not just for typical areas), properly detailed at all interfaces, is able to implement with good quality and finishes.
 Structurally robust designs of curtain walls use a fewer materials, yet offer good structural strength with optimised engineering designs.

 The structural performance of curtain wall systems has to be meticulously analysed and designed to fulfil structural code requirements because façades are subjected to strong environmental actions, says Dinesh Dubey, Director of Operations, Turner Project Management India Pvt.
-Ltd. In addition, as a second design step, by applying advanced finite-element analysis schemes and taking into account structural design criteria, an optimal structural design of the glass curtain wall system has to be carried out to achieve cost minimisation; analysis is also needed to fulfill structural integrity and serviceability requirements, he adds.
+Ltd. In addition, as a second design step, by applying advanced finite-element analysis schemes and taking into account structural design criteria, an optimal structural design of the glass curtain wall system has to be carried out to achieve cost minimisation; analysis is also needed to fulfil structural integrity and serviceability requirements, he adds.

 A good curtain wall system does not carry the floor or roof loads of the building, says Dubey.
 The wind and gravity loads of the curtain wall are transferred to the building structure.
 Glass curtain wall systems are designed with high-efficiency properties, the most important are a high strength-to-self-weight ratio, serviceability requirements, recyclability of the constituent parts as well as transparency and overall aesthetic characteristics.